If you want a low maintenance garden, here are some plants you don't need to look after for now, just let them do their thing over winter.

 This was only here because I left it there to seed itself last year.
 What beautiful seeds!
 Just as lovely as the flowers, and I think the birds like these too.

 So which plants are you leaving alone to seed around or to enjoy their form in the frost or over winter?
-I'm always on the look out for plant suggestions, so let me know.

 I find it really hard to give up on sedum, cut them back.
 They look good any time of the year.
 As yourself, I like to leave seed heads on, especially during this time of year, but not the aguilegia.
 I love it, but it's too prolific in my garden, so I obsessively dead head.
 We have one of those plants, I guess.